explore

 Pom Beanie: Tis the season for cute beanies.
 The perfect accessory to any outfit on and off the mountain.

-Patagonia Down Sweater Jacket: A great layering piece or the perfect amount of insulation for cold weather outings.
+Patagonia Fitz Roy Hooded Down Jacket: A great layering piece or the perfect amount of insulation for cold weather outings and outdoor activities.
+Not to mention the weight to warmth ratio is one of the best that I’ve experienced.
 Other great down jacket options include Arc’teryx Cerium LT Hooded Down Jacket and the Rab Microlight Alpine Down Jacket.

-For warmer weather hikes, MY FAVORITE HIKING BOOTS ARE the Keen Terradoras, Danner Mountain 600 Hiking Boot, and La Sportiva Trail Running Shoe.
+For warmer weather hikes, MY FAVORITE HIKING BOOTS ARE the Keen Terradoras, Danner Mountain 600 Hiking Boot, and the Danner Trail 2650 Hiking Shoes.

 Click Image To Shop Gift For The Mountain Girl